karlrees/docker_bedrockserver/README.md

 This copies the example .env file and docker-compose.yml file to their expected locations.

-4. Edit the .env file as needed.
+4. Edit the .env file (created from the setup.sh script) as needed.
 You will probably need to at least:

  - change the IP Prefix to match your subnet
  - change eth0 to match your network interface
  - change the MCVOLUME to point to the absolute path of your mcdata folder from step 2

-5. Edit the docker-compose file to include a separate section for each server.
+5. Edit the docker-compose.yml file (created from the setup.sh script) to include a separate section for each server.
 Be sure to change the name for each server--change both the container_name property and the WORLD environment variable.
 Be sure to use a different IP address for each server as well.
 6. Run docker-compose

 ```